List of supporting Arrow characters: Anatoly Knyazev

 Anatoly Knyazev (portrayed by David Nykl) is former KGB agent and Russian mob member.
 Anatoly was kidnapped by Dr. Ivo and is brought to Lian Yu where he meets Oliver Queen and becomes a friend and is instrumental in Slade's defeat on the island.
 Sometime between the flashbacks and the present, Anatoly makes Oliver a Bratva captain and continues to assist him in the present.

 In season six, he allied with Cayden James and Ricardo Diaz before defecting back to Oliver's side.
 In season seven, Anatoly helps Team Arrow take down Diaz and Felicity gives him a new identity for him to live his life.

 Kodiak

 Kodiak (portrayed by Michael Jonsson), also called "Bear" by his teammates, is a member of the Longbow Hunters.
 He is later revealed to have assassinated Emiko Queen's mother, Kazumi Adachi, on the orders of Dante.

 Konstantin Kovar

-Konstantin Kovar (portrayed by Dolph Lundgren) is a member of the Russian criminal organisation Bratva who appears as the main antagonist in the season five flashbacks, after being alluded in season four.
-Oliver kills him in Lian Yu island to fulfill Taiana Venediktov's last request.
+Konstantin Kovar (portrayed by Dolph Lundgren) is a Russian influential General who seeks to gain more power by destroying the criminal organisation Bratva, making him an enemy of Anatoly Knyazev, and serves as the main antagonist in the season five flashbacks, after being alluded to in season four.
+After infiltrating the Bratva with Anatoly's help, Oliver finally kills Kovar on the island Lian Yu to fulfill Taiana Venediktov's last request, shortly before he is retrieved from the island by a fishing boat arranged by Anatoly (the five-year isolation and rescue story revealed to have been a ruse created by both Oliver and Anatoly).

 A character of the same name appears in DC Comics as the father of the superhero Red Star.